Episode 7: Failure Week Was Productive

 c32 was the mirror-image failure-fade idea.
 It looked for a gap-up session that failed to reclaim VWAP and then shorted the continuation of that failed bounce.
 The quality version made the gap threshold larger and shortened the deadline.
 This is a plausible opening-reversal archetype: strong overnight enthusiasm that cannot be maintained after the open.
 In the repo, however, the pattern did not survive the feasibility bar.
 It was able to tell a compelling market story more easily than it could produce robust out-of-sample evidence.

 c37 was not a new underlying signal at all.
 It took the long-only VWAP mean-reversion logic from the c18 family and tried to express it through 2-5 DTE vertical debit spreads with quote-aware spread execution, rather than through the 0-2 DTE single-leg expression used by c36.
-That meant it inherited not only the mean-reversion assumptions of c18, but also additional structural requirements about short-leg bids, debit-to-width ratio, and spread quality.
+It inherited the mean-reversion assumptions of c18 plus additional structural requirements around short-leg bids, debit-to-width ratio, and spread quality.
 The important negative result here is structural: changing the monetization layer alone can be enough to extinguish a strategy's usable sample.

 The LFCM catalyst lane failed for a different reason.
 It was never primarily an intraday price-pattern strategy.
 It depended on the existence of historically valid catalyst headlines plus premarket activity.
 By April 8, the repo had already repaired the premarket data path and allowed Alpaca as a secondary provider.
 The lane still produced zero valid catalyst days.
 That makes it one of the cleanest closures in the repo because the data excuse was removed before the idea was killed.